What Is Data-Driven HR?

 The first requirement is to collect data.
 To capture as many data points as possible.

-The data must be analysed and presented in a decision-friendly manner.
+The data must be analyzed and presented in a decision-friendly manner.

 Our detailed analytical reports will help you make decisions relating to hiring, absenteeism, employee retention and employee turnover.
 In fact, the possibilities are immense.
 Wise HR managers and business owners can use our reports to gain a competitive advantage using these reports.

-• One example of data-driven HR in action is at Google, which famously uses data extensively throughout its hiring process.
+- One example of data-driven HR in action is Google, which famously uses data extensively throughout its hiring process.

 The company has found that traditional interview techniques are often unreliable predictors of future job performance.
-So they rely on potential candidate’s scores on psychological tests, and structured behavioural interviews to identify which candidates will probably do well in their organisation.
+So they rely on potential candidates’ scores on psychological tests, and structured behavioral interviews to identify which candidates will probably do well in their organisation.

-By analysing demographic information about employees such as age, tenure, location, etc., they could identify those who are most likely to leave the company within the next year.
+By analyzing demographic information about employees such as age, tenure, location, etc., they could identify those who are most likely to leave the company within the next year.

 With this knowledge, they took proactive steps to retain them, like offering targeted training programs, or increasing pay for those who they wished to retain.